Bat flip: Canada and the United States

 In Canada and the United States, bat flips have traditionally been considered rude and inconsistent with baseball etiquette.
 Traditional etiquette and the unwritten rules of baseball espouse humility and discourage actions that may be interpreted as arrogant or showing up the opponents.
 Torii Hunter, a retired Major League Baseball player and fan of bat flips in Korean baseball, has said that a player throwing a bat in such a manner during a game in the United States would likely face retaliation in a subsequent at bat, such as being hit by a pitch.
 In April 2015, Los Angeles Dodgers right fielder Yasiel Puig said that he would flip his bat less frequently because he wanted "to show American baseball that [he's] not disrespecting the game."

+However, bat flips can also be seen as creative and exciting There has also been criticism of criticism about bat flips given how they are often celebrated by leagues for promotional purposes.

 José Bautista bat flip

 During Game 5 of the 2015 American League Division Series between the Texas Rangers and the Toronto Blue Jays, Toronto outfielder José Bautista executed what Andrew Keh of The New York Times described as possibly "the most ostentatious bat flip in MLB history" after hitting a go-ahead, three-run home run off Rangers relief pitcher Sam Dyson.
-The benches would clear twice in that inning after the home run.
-Bautista was criticized for the bat flip, which he attributed to a failure to understand differences in cultural backgrounds of players, which he said was unplanned and was "caught up in the emotion of the moment".
-He said he "didn't plan it.
-It just happened", and that he was "caught up in the emotion of the moment" when he flipped the bat.
-Emotions among players and fans had already been high prior to Bautista's bat flip, as earlier in that inning a routine toss from the Toronto catcher back to the pitcher unintentionally struck the bat of Texas's Shin-Soo Choo which allowed Rougned Odor to run home to score the go-ahead run, causing an 18 minutes delay as angry home fans tossed beer cans and garbage onto the field while video review overturned the call on the field and permitted Odor's score.
+The benches cleared twice in that inning after the home run.
+Bautista was criticized for the bat flip, which he attributed to a failure to understand differences in cultural backgrounds of players, and he said the flip was unplanned and was "caught up in the emotion of the moment".
+Emotions among players and fans had already been high prior to Bautista's bat flip, as earlier in that inning a routine toss from Russell Martin, the Toronto catcher, back to pitcher Aaron Sanchez unintentionally struck the bat of Texas's Shin-Soo Choo which allowed Rougned Odor to run home to score the go-ahead run, causing an 18 minute delay as angry Toronto fans tossed beer cans and garbage onto the field while video review overturned the call on the field and confirmed Odor's run.